 Wendy Duff is a professor and Dean in the Faculty of Information where she teaches courses in the areas of archival access and community archives.
-Her research and publications focus on archival access, archival users, and evaluation of archives.
-In her current research she explores the impact of archives on social justice.
+Her research and publications have focused on archival access, archives and social justice, and archival users.
+In her current research she is exploring the emotional impact of archival work.